Grant Writing 101

 Getting Started with Plain Language

-- Paste a writing sample into a free resource like Hemingway Editor.
+- Paste a writing sample into a free tool like Hemingway Editor.
 Rate readability, hard to read sentences, word choice, passive voice, etc.

 - Review Plain Language samples at The National Institutes of Health.